MayaFlux/MayaFlux/docs/Tutorials/SculptingData.md

 <details>
 <parameter name="open">

-When you call `vega.load()`, you're not just reading bytes from disk and forgetting them.
+When you call `vega.read()`, you're not just reading bytes from disk and forgetting them.
 You're creating a **Container**—a structure that holds:

 - **The audio data itself** (all samples as numbers, deinterleaved and ready to process)
 - **Metadata about the data** (sample rate, channels, duration, number of frames)